angerhang/hadoopAndR/README.md

 $ ssh localhost
 $ exit # to log out
 ```
-so that you don't need to enter password when Hadoop establishes connection but you can creat a SSH with a password if you wish.
+so that you don't need to enter password when Hadoop establishes connection but you can create a SSH with a password if you wish.

 ## Hadoop Installation